 A lottery ticket is a bearer instrument.
 That means that anyone who is in possession of the ticket (assuming it's not signed) can claim a prize it's won.
 If you find an unsigned ticket you may be able to claim a prize if it has not expired, but the best thing to do is to go to the authorities and tell them.
 It's possible that the original purchaser bought the ticket with a card, making it easier to trace it back to them.

 The starting jackpot has been based on ticket sales since 2020, as the Covid-19 pandemic hit ticket sales and meant a minimum amount could not be guaranteed.
 However, it has always started at $20 million since those rule changes were made.

 How much is the current Powerball jackpot worth?

 The Powerball jackpot is currently worth $122,000,000.
 The cash lump sum amount is worth $66,000,000.

 What is the biggest jackpot of all time?

 The biggest Powerball jackpot of all time is also the biggest lottery jackpot for any game in history.
-The record was set in January 2016, with three winners splitting $1.58 billion.
+The record was set in November 2022, when one player won $2.04 billion.
 Discover the biggest Powerball jackpots of all time.